alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

 * Greenfield markets:
 * Social trends:

-Coroporate strenghts provide direction for the team.
+Corporate strengths provide direction for the team.
 New products in this firm will:
 * Use our fine furniture designers (Herman Miller)
 * Gain value by being bottled in our bottling system (Coca-cola)
 * Be for babies and only babies (Gerber)